Oenothera speciosa: Distribution and habitat

-Originally native to the grasslands of Kansas, Missouri, Nebraska, northeastern New Mexico, Oklahoma, and Texas, it has been naturalized in 28 of the lower 48 U.S. states as well as Chihuahua and Coahuila in Mexico.
+Originally native to the grasslands of Kansas, Missouri, Nebraska, northeastern New Mexico, Oklahoma, and Texas, it has been naturalized in 28 of the lower 48 United States as well as Chihuahua and Coahuila in Mexico.
 It frequently escapes from gardens.

 The plant's wild habitat includes rocky prairies, open woodlands, slopes, roadsides, meadows and disturbed areas.
 While it makes an attractive garden plant, care should be taken with it as it can become invasive, spreading by runners and seeds.
 This drought-resistant plant prefers loose, fast-draining soil and full sun.
 It is a groundcover.

 The pink evening primrose is used in the temperate latitudes as an ornamental plant, but does not survive severe winters.
 Within the United States Department of Agriculture's hardiness zone climates 4 to 9, and in most areas of Central Europe, the species should be sufficiently hardy.
-In Europe plant has been reported to cause deaths of eurasian hummingbird hawk-moth as they get stuck into the flower while foraging.
+In Europe, the plant has been reported to cause deaths of hummingbird hawk-moths as they get stuck into the flower while foraging.